k8-scalar/k8-scalar/docs/tutorial.md

 root@experiment-controller:/exp/var/results# ls
 run-1500.dat  run-500.dat

-#OR: Open a shell to the minikube VM
+#OR: Open a shell to the minikube VM.
+#For Windows Users, execute the following commands in a regular Command Prompt App and not the Git Bash.
+You need to set the minikube binary in the Windows Path environment variable via the Control Panel.
+The Escape character in Vi is Control-C.
 $ minikube ssh
 $ cd /data/results/results
 $ ls